Yellow-edged lyretail: Description

+The juveniles appear to mimic goatfishes of the family Mullidae.

 Utilisation

 The yellow-edged lyretail is a valuable food fish.
 However, there have been reports of ciguatera poisoning, and this has led to the fish being banned from sale in Mauritius, when above 1.5 kg.
 The danger of poisoning has also meant that it is uncommonly fished for or sold in Japan and some countries of south-east Asia.
 It is also found in the aquarium and live food fish trades.